churchthemes/church-theme-content/readme.txt

 = Developers =

-Please see the plugin's [GitHub](https://github.com/churchthemes/church-theme-content) repository for notes on developing themes that use this plugin.
+Please see the [Developer Guide](http://churchthemes.com/guides/developer/church-theme-content/) on churchthemes.com for notes on developing themes that use this plugin.
 A couple benefits are that you will save time and be helping to accomplish better data portability among church websites powered by WordPress.

+You can follow development on [GitHub](https://github.com/churchthemes/church-theme-content).

 == Installation ==